ShashankAwasthi/Machine_Learning/README.md

-# Machine_Learning project on KNN classifier to classify the flower, based on sepal length.
+# Machine_Learning project on KNN classifier
+classifies the flower, based on sepal length.